 The next morning, anglers are flown via Cessna Grand Caravan float plane charter approximately 3 1/2 hours directly to the Untamed Amazon mothership.
 At the end of the trip, anglers are flown back to Manaus with plenty of time to have a delicious dinner at one of our recommended restaurants before catching a red-eye flight home.

 Arrive to Manaus.
 Our representative will be waiting at the Manaus International Airport.
 Transfer from airport to hotel and overnight at the Caesar Business hotel (included in package).
 Some guests opt to arrive Manaus a day early (Tuesday night), in which case Wednesday is spent exploring the city.

-After breakfast at the hotel, the transfer driver will pick the group up around 7:00 am, and head to a local airport, where two Cessna Caravan Float Planes will be waiting.
-The charter flight duration is around 3 1/2 to 4 hours, depending on the location of the Untamed Amazon at the time.
+After breakfast at the hotel, the transfer driver will pick the group up around 6:00 – 7:00 am, and head to a local airport, where two Cessna Caravan Float Planes will be waiting.
+The charter flight duration is 3 1/2 hours, give or take depending on the location of the Untamed Amazon at the time.
 Anglers arrive at the Mothership and are escorted to staterooms before a brief orientation followed by a half day of afternoon fishing if time allows.

 Each day teams fish a different beat in the Rio Marié and its tributaries and lagoons, with one pro fly fishing guide and a local Indian guide in boats with two casting platforms.
 Both anglers fish constantly all day long from these perfectly designed boats.